 - A wrong-sized wheel may adversely affect:

 - Tire fit

 - > Wheel and bearing life

 - Ground clearance

-- Snow-chain clearance
+- > Snow-chain clearance

-- Speedometer calibration
+- > Speedometer calibration

-- Headlight aim
+- > Headlight aim

-- Bumper height
+- > Bumper height

 - Tire Pressure Monitoring System

-- Limited-Slip Differential System

-- > (With Tire Pressure Monitoring System)
+- (With Tire Pressure Monitoring System)

 - When replacing/repairing the tires or wheels or both, have the work done by an Authorized Mazda Dealer, or the tire pressure sensors may be damaged.

 - The wheels equipped on your Mazda are specially designed for installation of the tire pressure sensors.
 Do not use non-genuine wheels, otherwise it may not be possible to install the tire pressure sensors.

 Be sure to install the tire pressure sensors whenever tires or wheels are replaced.
-Refer to Tires and Wheels on page 5-31.
+Refer to Tires and Wheels on page 5-32.

-When replacing a wheel, make sure the new one is the same as the original factory wheel in diameter, rim width, and offset.
+When replacing a wheel, make sure the new one is the same as the original factory wheel in diameter, rim width, and offset (inset/outset).